mruwnik/invoices/README.md

                        had worked exactly half the number of working hours in a given month, then the price will also be :base.
 Otherwise the final price will be scaled accordingly.
-This is pretty much equivalent to working out what the hourly rate should be in a given month and multiplying it by the number of hours worked in that month
+This is pretty much equivalent to working out what the hourly rate should be in a given month and multiplying it by the number of hours worked in that month.
+If no `:worked` value can be found (or if it's nil), this item will be skipped.
  * :function         - an S-expression describing how to calculate the net value.
 Only numbers, basic mathematical operations (+, -, /, *) and timesheet specific variables are supported (:worked, :required).
+                       If a timesheet variable is used, but no such value can be found in the timesheet, an exception will be raised.

 If the price is to be calculated on the basis of a worklog, add a `:worklog` key and make sure the `:worklogs` section has an item that can be used to access the worklog.